Schools of Character Applications

 - A narrative of your character story: your history and areas of improvement

-- Your school’s implementation of the 11 Principles of Effective Character Education
+- Your school’s implementation of the 11 Principles of Effective Character Education.
+Download a FREE Introductory Guide to the 11 Principles of Character

 - Visual evidence (aka artifacts) of your character initiatives